 ◾ Choosing your agent: Essential to achieving the best outcome, you’ll want to ensure your agent is invested in selling your home as much as you are.
 Your realtor will be your ultimate guide to walk you through the various projects and processes of marketing and selling your home, so don’t settle for just anyone.
 Your needs will significantly affect the agent you choose.
 If you don’t know how to stage your home properly, you’ll seek a realtor with design experience.
 If your house is a fixer-upper, be sure to pick an agent with a proven track record selling those kinds of properties.
 A highly experienced and knowledgeable agent will sell your home faster and at a higher price point, saving you time, money, and stress.

-◾ Proper pricing: The market’s current state will dictate the price point in which you’ll sell.
+◾ Proper pricing: The market’s current state will dictate the price point at which you’ll sell.
 Whatever you paid for the house isn’t necessarily relevant — it matters only how the market is currently looking.
 Your real estate agent can help narrow down an appropriate listing price, considering any home improvements you’ve made since purchasing and the current market state.

 ◾ Be accommodating: It will be challenging to sell your property, let alone prepare your home for the market if you don’t accommodate for the buyers’ time.
 Perhaps you made brunch plans for Sunday morning, but you received a call from a potential buyer who informs you that timeframe is the only option for them to see your property.
 Cancel your plans and head home for the viewing, as in this particular moment, the buyer’s time is more important than yours.
 If a potential buyer has a narrow window of time they can view your home, they likely will not reschedule to see it if you can’t accommodate them.
 Be ready to upheave your daily routine a bit for the best chance of getting your home on and off the market in a flash.